CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Experiments

-Since our contributions primarily lie on the control side---specifically the locking mechanism and the layered canvas---it is most intuitive to evaluate them qualitatively, as quantitative differences are less pronounced.
-Their effectiveness in preservation and occlusion handling is shown in \figlabel~\ref{fig:ablation}.
+Notably, our contributions primarily address controllability, specifically through the layerwise cross-reference training strategy and the layered canvas.
+Their effectiveness is demonstrated in \figlabel~\ref{fig:ablation}.
+We include FLUX Kontext~\cite{fluxkontext} in the ablation, which is the base model that our \methodname{} is built upon.
+We compare the full \methodname{} model with two ablated variants: ``w/o Cross-Ref'', which removes layerwise cross-reference training, and ``w/o Layered Canvas'', a collage baseline that removes the distinctive layers and transparent latent pruning.

-\textbf{Effect of Locking Mechanism.} To demonstrate the effect, we progressively lock each input layer.
-A locked layer preserves the pose of the subject—while the model applies only outpainting and subtle lighting changes.
-We highlight that this is different from the masked inference, where the masked regions will not be updated at all.
-In terms of our unlocked layers, they will be flexibly adjusted based on the locked ones and the broader context.
+\inlinesection{Effect of Layerwise Cross-Reference Training} Removing this component leads to copy–paste artifacts and degraded image quality, producing results that resemble naive outpainting rather than coherent multi-subject synthesis.
+In contrast, our full model not only composes identities seamlessly without artifacts, but also avoids copying facial expressions from the inputs, due to the disentanglement introduced by layerwise cross-reference training.

-\textbf{Effect of Layered Canvas.} Without the layered canvas, the model is trained on a single collage image as the conditioning input, shown as ``Inputs'' in \figlabel~\ref{fig:ablation}.
-As seen in the ``w/o layered canvas'' column, \eg, occlusion in the collage causes missing information.
-For example, the ball (pom-pom) on the Christmas hat disappears from the left woman.
-By contrast, our layered canvas explicitly handles occlusion and prevents such artifacts.
-We also show that the layered canvas is versatile and can accept an optional background as an additional input layer in \S\ref{sec:bg}.
+\inlinesection{Effect of Layered Canvas} Without the layered canvas, the model is trained on a single collage image (``Input’’ column in \figlabel~\ref{fig:ablation}) without transparent latent pruning.
+As the number of personalized subjects increases, occlusion becomes inevitable, and such a single-canvas representation fails to preserve fine details or properly disentangle overlapping subjects.
+The ``w/o layered canvas’’ column further illustrates the limitation.
+Occluded details in the collage, \eg, the pom-pom on the Christmas hat of the left woman in the $1^{\text{st}}$ row, are completely lost, and the identity preservation of the occluded person becomes much worse as shown in the second row.
+In contrast, \methodname{} handles these scenarios robustly: separating subjects into distinct layers ensures that their spatial regions do not conflict, enabling clean composition and preventing occlusion-induced artifacts.
+We additionally show in \supp that the layered canvas is flexible and can incorporate an optional background layer, further extending its applicability to more complex composition settings.